joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 > > index.js

 Above, we run the query and store the result in a variable called `studentCount`.
 Notice how we use the `await` keyword.
 This is because the `connection.query` function is asynchronous.
 This means that it will take some time to run.
 We use the `await` keyword to tell NodeJS to wait until the query has finished running before continuing.
 StudentCount will be an array of objects.
-In this case it will be an array with one object:
+In this case, it will be an array with one object:

+\break

 ```javascript
 [